OpenMDAO/dymos/docs/source/examples/simultaneous_derivs.rst

 A key feature of collocation algorithms such as high-order Gauss-Lobatto collocation or the Radau pseudospectral method is that they exhibit a large degree of *sparsity* in the total Jacobian.
-By modeling the state-time histories as a series of polynomial segments, the collocation defect constraints within each segment is largely dependent only on the state and control values within the same segment.
-State-of-the-art pseudospectral optimization tools such as SOCS, OTIS, and GPOPS use the notion of *sparse finite differences* to perturb multiple independent variables simultaneously when approximating the constraint Jacobian.
+By modeling the state-time histories as a series of polynomial segments, the collocation defect constraints within each segment are largely dependent only on the state and control values within the same segment.
+State-of-the-art pseudospectral optimization tools such as SOCS, OTIS, and GPOPS-II use the notion of *sparse finite differences* to perturb multiple independent variables simultaneously when approximating the constraint Jacobian.
 This can significantly reduce the computational effort required to approximate the entire Jacobian via finite difference.